Dimitrovgrad, Bulgaria: Population

 The population of Dimitrovgrad during the first decade after its foundation averaged about 34,000.
 In the following decades it started growing, mostly because of migrants from rural areas, reaching its peak between 1985 and 1992, when it exceeded 50,000.
-Since then, particularly during the 1990s, the population declined rapidly due to the poor economic situation in the region that lead to a new migration to the country's capital Sofia and abroad.
+Since then, particularly during the 1990s, the population declined rapidly due to the poor economic situation in the region that led to a new migration to the country's capital, Sofia, and abroad.